 Besides the above-mentioned effects, the systems were also shown to improve communication and interaction between the client and the caregiver significantly.

-As moving and handling is gentler for both the client and the caregiver, the two were better able to speak with each other during transfer situations.
-This was further aided by the VENDLET as it possible to be one caregiver per client instead of two in up to 77 % of cases.
+As moving and handling is gentler for both the client and the caregiver, the two are more able to speak with each other during transfer situations.
+This was further aided by the VENDLET as it possible to be one caregiver per client instead of two in 77 % of cases.

 The one-on-one contact meant that the caregiver could better instruct the client, and let them know what was about to happen, thereby giving the client a better experience.